Structure, Functionality, and Bioceramics - Design Principles for High Performance

 When r₀ → r₀/2, k → k/(r₀/2)² = k/(r₀²/4) = 4k

-Practical meaning:
+Practical significance:

-a) To accelerate reaction rate
+a) To speed up the reaction rate

-c) To save electricity costs
+c) To save on electricity costs

-Detailed reasons:
+Detailed explanation:

-In the reaction BaCO₃ + TiO₂ → BaTiO₃ + CO₂, barium carbonate decomposes at 800-900°C releasing CO₂.
+In the reaction BaCO₃ + TiO₂ → BaTiO₃ + CO₂, barium carbonate decomposes and releases CO₂ at 800-900°C.

 Heating rate β (K/min): 5, 10, 15